 For Londoners, the double decker bus is just another way to get around the city.
-For families with kids, the double decker bus is a cheap, easy, safe and fun way to learn about London and skip the expensive tours.
+For families with kids, the double decker bus is a cheap, easy, safe, and fun way to learn about London and skip the expensive tours.
 You get to ride with the locals and there are so many that you can take them to almost any destination.
-Two of the buses No. 15 and No. 23 will take you past many of the major London landmarks, including Picadilly Circus, Trafalger Square, past St. Paul’s Cathedral and the Tower of London.
+Two of the buses No. 15 and No. 23 will take you past many of the major London landmarks, including Picadilly Circus, Trafalgar Square, past St. Paul’s Cathedral, and the Tower of London.
 For extra fun, you can take the buses at night where you can see the city all lit up.
 Make sure you pack a map, snack and sit upstairs in the front.
 Consider buying a pass so you can ride around all day for a set price.
 Children under 11 ride free.

 Your kids will never forget their visit to Hamleys.
 It’s truly an incredible and unforgettable experience.
-First, the shop is just beautiful with toys and and goodies as far as the eye can see.
+First, the shop is just beautiful with toys and goodies as far as the eye can see.
 And its 7 floors of magic will keep everyone busy and looking for that special toy to take home.
 Get in touch with your inner child and make the most of the overwhelming number of fun things to try.
 Make sure you take a break and try the cupcakes, they are out of this world!

 This is one of the must-see events during your family trip to London.
 The Changing of the Guard takes place every day from May to mid-July at 11:30 a.m.
-After mid-July the schedule changes to 11 a.m. on alternating days only.
+After mid-July, the schedule changes to 11 a.m. on alternating days only.
 Know the schedule and go at least an hour early.
 Your kids will love watching the elaborate ceremony of footguards marching in red tunics and Beefeater hats, all set to traditional music.
 There is also an official app available from iTunes that is designed specifically for tourists that will help you answer the 110 questions your kids will ask during the ceremony.

 When you get home, your kids will tell you this was one of the top moments from the whole vacation.
-The Yeoman Warders (commonly known at Beefeaters) stand guard and give enormously entertaining tours of the Tower of London.
-You will swear they all trained in theater, they are so good at making the history come alive… and they are ridiculously funny too!
-Make sure you see the Crown Jewels (photos do not do them justice) and the armory with its impressive collection of armor, swords, guns and other weapons.
+The Yeoman Warders (commonly known as Beefeaters) stand guard and give enormously entertaining tours of the Tower of London.
+You will swear they are all trained in theater, they are so good at making history come alive… and they are ridiculously funny too!
+Make sure you see the Crown Jewels (photos do not do them justice) and the armory with its impressive collection of armor, swords, guns, and other weapons.
 Arrive early to beat the crowds and wear comfortable shoes, its a really good time and you will enjoy exploring the history of this place with the Beefeaters.

-If your crew is looking for something different, this is a great way to amp up the adrenaline and see more of London.
+If your crew is looking for something different, Thames RIB Voyages is a great way to amp up the adrenaline and see more of London.
 The speed boat (up to 35 knots) experience will have everyone smiling and seeing the city from an entirely new perspective.
 The schedule operates hourly from the London Eye, 7 days a week all year round.
 The trips are really exhilarating and with funny guides and getting splashed in the face, the tour provides a very memorable trip down the river Thames.
 Go ahead, put your hands in the air and enjoy what is sure to be one of the highlights of your trip.

 If you like some scary fun mixed into your family fun, then you will love London Dungeons.
 Probably not too good for really young children or those who scare easily, but for everyone else its a screaming good 90 minute journey through 1000 years of London’s dark past.
 You walk through the Dungeon moving from one show to the next.
 The shows are all based on bits of London history like Jack the Ripper, Sweeney Todd, Guy Fawkes, and the barber of Fleet Street.
 You’ll also pass through a torture chamber, plague-ridden homes and the Whitechapel Labrinth where Jack’s out and about and looking for his next victim.
 It’s so much more fun than another boring museum tour.
 Try booking your tickets online in advance, the London Dungeons are very popular that way you can visit when you want and get access to the priority entrance.